dranidis/gas-template/README.md

 ## Edit the .clasp.json file

-Paster the id of the google doc
+Paste the id of the google doc

 ## Login